hallofuture/Crystal-Composition-Transformer/README.md

 ```

 #### Training
-An example is to train a GMTransformer model on the SMILES_atom dataset.
+An example is to train a BLMM model on the icsd_mix dataset.
 ```
 python train.py --train BLMM_dataset/mix_dataset/icsd_train.txt --valid BLMM_dataset/mix_dataset/icsd_valid.txt --root_dir checkpoints/icsd_mix/blm/ \
 --vocab_size 130 --max_len 210 --model_type blm --share_emb_prj_weight
 ```
-The training for other models is similar to SMILES_atom dataset.
+The training for other models is similar to icsd_mix dataset.

 #### How to generate new molecules using the trained models
 For all of the following, replace `epoch\=???.ckpt` with the checkpoint saved in training.

-Generate molecules using the trained SMILES_atom model.
+Generate molecules using the trained icsd_mix model.
 ```
 python test.py --checkpoint checkpoints/icsd_mix/blm/lightning_logs/version_0/checkpoints/epoch\=???.ckpt \
 --sample 1000 --decode sample --output sample.txt